FreeSign

 4. Email the signed PDF to the counterparty.
 If they need to sign too, they drop the PDF into free-sign.com and add a second signature as an incremental revision — both signatures stay verifiable in the same file.

 5. Optional: hand a verifier the signed PDF.
-They verify with openssl cms -verify + pyhanko sign validate + ots verify, and extract the embedded evidence JSON from the CMS — without ever calling FreeSign.
+They verify the core CMS/PAdES checks with openssl cms -verify + pyhanko sign validate, extract the embedded evidence JSON from the CMS, and use the receipt API for the final-payload signature or a deferred/upgraded .ots proof.

 FAQ for switchers